jeffqchen/DC2VGA/README.md

 Try using tree support as it's easier to extract and leaves less damage to up-facing surfaces below supported surfaces.

 Make sure all support material is removed before trying to fit the electronics inside, as there is zero space to spare inside.

+### Without A Shell

+Thanks to [Retro Gamer Stuff](https://twitter.com/RetroGamerStuff)'s suggestion, I've adopted righ-angle pin headers to interconnect the two PCBs with a very reliable connection.
+This means the internal assembly should be able to sustain even without a shell.
+It will be unsightly, but should be strong enough regardless.

 -----------